DNS - Domain Name System in Computer Networking

 gTLD Expansion and Its Implications

 The expansion of generic top-level domains (gTLDs) has increased the number of available domain names, impacting branding, competition, and domain name management.
+Examples include .app, .blog, .shop, .tech, providing more specific and memorable domain options for businesses and individuals.

 Practical DNS Implementation